wanjaeliud/alx-pre_course/README.md

-This is Journey to Software Engineering.
+##Introdution to ALX and Holberton pre-course
+  Software Engineering for everyone.